top of page

 And now...

-Friends have pestered me to start a food business, and after several years of development, I have said goodbye to my former career as a journalist and corporate director, to start The Art of Curry.
-I have done so because I want to share those wonderful traditional tastes with you, and relive those fantastic memories of amazing food cooked in the true style of the Nawabs and Moghuls across India.
+Friends pestered me to start a food business, and after several years of development, I started The Art of Curry.
+With Covid sadly came the end of my sauces, but I continue to teach and share those wonderful traditional tastes with you, and relive those fantastic memories of amazing food cooked in the true style of the Nawabs and Moghuls across India.

 bottom of page